 All competitors should note that noise testing will be carried out at this event.
+Noise testing for British GT will take place at 09:00 on Saturday in the Scrutineering/Parc Ferme area.

 Engines must not be run before 09:00 or after 19:00.
 Any team member found in breach of these times shall at the entire discretion of MSV, be removed immediately from the Venue and as such prevented from taking any further part in the Event.